Unloading his belongings at the foot of the bed, Kaidus leaned his xeberite sword against the nightstand and took a look around the small room.

 ‘This is it.’

 In the air, he stared down at the structure below.
 The large building was more of a fortress than anything else, and the fortifications along the outer walls only helped to reinforce such observations.
-Watching quietly from above, he saw a handful of guards moving throughout the building and grounds, going from one end of the fortress to the other in practiced rotation.
+Watching quietly from above, he saw a handful of guards moving throughout the building and grounds, going from one end of the fortress to the other in practiced rotations.

 Just as he had done earlier when entering the castle, he descended upon one of the guards.